 Nate’s Grade: B

 Seriously, is there anything more that can be written about modern romantic comedies?
 If ever there was a genre comparable to horror, it’s these easily digestible, 90-minute love fests.
 I feel like I’m becoming a romantic comedy connoisseur.
-And it’s all because of my girlfriend.
+And it’s all because of my then-girlfriend.
 You see, without her I never would have seen Miss Congeniality 2, let alone in a first-run theater.
 I wouldn’t have seen Sisterhood of the Traveling Pants, and that was a very pleasant film.
 Added to the list is Must Love Dogs, a romantic comedy released right before the dog days of summer.

 Sarah (Diane Lane) is a newly divorced 40-something preschool teacher (who looks freaking adorable dressed as a cat).
 Her very tight-knit family consoles her but also can?t stop from putting all their efforts toward helping Sarah get back on her feet.
 Sarah’s younger sister scours through her wardrobe and asks, “Where are all your boob shirts?”
 Carol (Elizabeth Perkins) creates an online profile for Sarah without her knowledge and submits it to an Internet dating website.
 She ends the profile by saying, “Must love dogs.”
 This allows for many disastrous dates, including one awkward date with her father (Christopher Plummer), himself on the dating scene.
 Jack (John Cusack) has just gotten out of a long-term relationship and his heart is fragile.
 He carves old fashioned wooden boats but struggles to make any sales.
 His buddy sets up a date with Sarah at a dog park.
 Jack borrows a dog and things don’t go so smoothly, but he sees something there.
 They go on additional dates and really feel a connection, even if the dates don’t go according to plan.
 But Sarah also has Bob (Dermot Mulroney), a hunky single dad to one of her preschool tykes, to choose from.
 What’s a hot single woman to do?